rails/rails/guides/source/action_view_helpers.md

 ## Navigation

-Methods to make links and get URLs that depend on the routing subsystem.
+A set of methods to make links and get URLs that depend on the routing subsystem.

 ### button_to